 - Improved water quality and ecosystem health throughout the watershed

-- Increased economic activity and improved quality of life in “upstream” communities
+- Increased economic activity and improved quality of life in “upstream” rural communities

 US EPA calls excess nutrients the greatest water quality problem in the U.S. today.
 Dead Zones, toxic algal blooms, and contaminated wells and aquifers occur throughout the U.S. and the world with more frequency and scale… read more